Tasai helps creatives find and nurture collaborative community.

 Us translating together is us, all wobbly kneed, trying to stand.
 Us becoming who we are.
 Us becoming more fully human humans.

 SNAPSHOT.05 We became a non-profit society and had an Annual General Meeting.
 We even had an agenda!
 (First clue you’re dealing with a bunch of artists, genuine excitement at having drafted an agenda.)

 1. We’re an artist collective.
 We thought we might be artist-entrepreneurs.
 But no, we’re artists.
 Well, apart from being artists we are all a number of other things as well, but we’re artists first.
 It’s an important word.
 It’s how we know ourselves and how other people know us.

-3. Tasai is a sustainable creativity R&D lab, a skunkworks for how to harness collective human agency.
+3. Tasai is a regenerative creativity R&D lab, a skunkworks for how to harness collective human agency.